f-viktor/GPU-Passthrough_Arch-Linux/README.md

 # PCIE-Passthrough_Arch-Linux
-config files and down-to-earth setup guide for pcie passthrough on arch linux
+Config files and down-to-earth setup guide for pcie passthrough on arch linux
+Setup:

 Date: 2017
 Kernel: 4.14.idontremember
-CPU: i5-4570
+CPU: i5-4570 (host gpu)
-GPU: GTX1060
+GPU: GTX1060 (guest gpu)
 RAM: 8GB (dont listen to the haters who say you need at least 12)
-Guest: Windwos 8.1 (7 does not support UEFI which is bad for some reason so you'll have an easier time doing it with 8 and 10)
+Guest: Windwos 8.1 (7 does not support UEFI boot which is bad for some reason so you'll have an easier time doing it with 8 and 10)

 a guide out of many, which is base this on.
 Not completely up to date, will throw issues
 https://dominicm.com/gpu-passthrough-qemu-arch-linux/